China courts hardline Buddhist party ahead of Myanmar poll

 Rakhine could certainly use the assistance - the state has a poverty rate of 78 percent, according to a 2014 World Bank report.

-But although securing much-needed investment could strengthen Aye Maung’s hand at home, accusations of land grabs and environmental destruction have fueled anti-Chinese sentiment in Myanmar, and embracing Beijing is not without risk.
+But although securing much-needed investment could strengthen Aye Maung’s hand at home, accusations of land grabs and environmental destruction have fuelled anti-Chinese sentiment in Myanmar, and embracing Beijing is not without risk.

 But residents say the oil and gas pipelines built so far have not given them any jobs.